GuptaVardan/IITH_Complaints_Website/README.md

 - Go to **My Issues** to see all complaints you have submitted.
 - View the status of each complaint.
+- **Mark as Resolved**: You can mark a complaint as resolved.
+When you do, a confirmation email is sent to both you and the authority.

 ### 5. Report Suggestions